On This Page

 When We Went

-Daily temperatures range from the high 60s to low 80s – all year long.
+Daily temperatures in Hawaii range from the high 60s to low 80s – all year long.
 Not too hot, not too cold.
 Ever.

 Length of time